apausa/apausa/README.md

 ### 2024

-Exclusively focused on pursuing my bachelor's degree in Softare Development.
 - [CURATING]

 ### 2023

-Mostly worked on completing my bachelor's degree in Digital Design, also landed an internship at CERN.
 - [monteCarloSimulationsDashboard](https://github.com/apausa/monteCarloSimulationsDashboard) — A locally hosted web application for ALICE researchers at CERN to manage Monte Carlo methods.
 - [creativeCoding](https://github.com/apausa/creativeCoding) — Creative coding and generative art exercises in p5.js.

 ### 2022

-Decided to leave my first job in Barcelona so I could focus on university.
 - [universitiesDirectory](https://github.com/apausa/universityDirectory) — Directory of spanish universities with an infinite scroll.
 - [deepDiveIntoBlockchain](https://github.com/apausa/uzhBlockchain) — Collaboration with a team of students on a blockchain-based solution supported by Hedera, to verify real users in its hashgraph consensus.

 ### 2021

-Landed my first job thanks to an exhaustive portfolio of web and mobile applications.
 - [webHackaton](https://github.com/apausa/webHackaton) — Interdisciplinary project for JUMP2DIGITAL Hackathon organized by MWC Barcelona.
 - [webPoems](https://github.com/apausa/webPoems) —  Social network proof of concept for users to write collections of poems and short stories.
 - [webReminders](https://github.com/apausa/webReminders) — Frontend application where users can write reminders.